drduh/YubiKey-Guide/README.md

 # Email

-GPG keys on YubiKey can be used with ease to encrypt and/or sign emails and attachments using [Thunderbird](https://www.thunderbird.net/) and [Enigmail](https://www.enigmail.net).
+GPG keys on YubiKey can be used with ease to encrypt and/or sign emails and attachments using [Thunderbird](https://www.thunderbird.net/), [Enigmail](https://www.enigmail.net) and [Mutt](http://www.mutt.org/).
 Thunderbird supports OAuth 2 authentication and can be used with Gmail.
 See [this guide](https://ssd.eff.org/en/module/how-use-pgp-linux) from EFF for detailed instructions.
+Mutt has OAuth 2 support since version 2.0.

 ## Mailvelope on macOS